FBruzzesi/iso-week-date/docs/user-guide/dataframe-modules.md

     empty or all-null is also `True`, since it contains nothing that violates the format.
 A null does not excuse a genuine non-match elsewhere, so `["nope", None]` is still `False`.

+### Dtype handling

+The checks answer on the **content** of a string column, not on the exact dtype holding it.
+A dictionary-encoded column (pandas `category`, polars `Categorical` / `Enum`) is read like any other string column, and an all-null column needs no explicit string dtype to be recognised as such.

+A non-null value that is not a string is malformed data, not missing data, so a column holding lists, dicts or numbers is `False` rather than an error.

 !!! warning "The checks validate the format, not the calendar"
     `is_isoweek_series` and `is_isoweekdate_series` test the string pattern, so weeks `01` through `53` all pass.
 They do not check the week number against the year: `2023-W53` passes even though